American Academy Nicosia

 The American Academy Nicosia is a private non-profit school comprising a preschool (for ages 3–5), a primary department (years 1-6 for ages 6–11) and a secondary department (Years 7-13 for ages 12–18).
 It is located in central Nicosia, Cyprus.
 From its establishment it has served all the communities of Cyprus.
 The school is recognized by the Ministry of Education and Culture.

 The student body currently is representative not only of the different communities in Cyprus but it also has an international element, with many pupils coming from other European countries, with Asia, Africa, Oceania and the Americas also represented.
 The language of instruction is English.
-Despite its name, the school actually follows the British National Curriculum, with secondary school students being prepared for IGCSEs and A-Levels.
+Despite its name, the school actually follows the National Curriculum for England, with secondary school students being prepared for IGCSEs and A-Levels.
 The Greek language is taught at all levels of the primary and secondary departments ensuring fluency for native Greek speakers and supporting competence in the basics for non-native speakers.
 French, Spanish and Italian are also offered.
 The School Diploma, recognized by the Ministry of Education as equivalent to the state-school diploma (Apolytirion), is awarded to students upon graduation.